- May 30, 2021

 Now the exact inner workings of the modern Drivatar is not publically known.
 However, creative director Dan Greenawalt has advocated that the modern version employs a form of deep learning, which would mean the original bayesian learning paradigm has been replaced with reinforcement learning, which is a lot more popular among machine learning researchers and developers.
 That said, there is still a ton of information to cover on this new and improved version.

 If you recall from earlier, the AI controller layer that sits atop the physics simulation is able to calculate the utility of the vehicle’s physics.
-With Drivatar 2.0, the system attempts to calculate your utilisation based on turn types in the track.
+With Drivatar 2.0, the system attempts to calculate your utilization based on turn types in the track.
 In a given turn and the current condition of the physics system, Drivatar will guess the speed and turn angle with which you take this segment of the track and what acceptable range you do this in that is reflective of your driving style.
+This then connects to your actual PS4 controller and inputs your commands.

 To make this work, each race ribbon in Forza is broken up into individual turns and segments and are examined individually both when you race the track yourself, but also when the Drivatar takes the wheel.
 Drivatar tracks 12 different turn types for any and all Forza race tracks: